RISE AGAINST HUNGER

 How We Can Help

-If, at any time during the year, you wish to make a donation to support the students at Huree University, please make a check out to Fairhaven and write “Huree University” in the memo line.
+To make a donation at any time to support the students at Huree University, please make a check out to Fairhaven and write “Huree University” in the memo line.
 Then drop it into the offertory plate at the worship service or mail it to the church office.

 THE SIERRA LEONE AGAPE VOLUNTARY EFFORT (SAVE)